MassTransit/MassTransit/docs/_posts/2020-02-08-in-memory-outbox.md

 > Because it's bad.
 Study _poison message handling_.

-A new issue related to retry is duplicate messages.
-Sent or published messages may be sent or published multiple times – once for each attempt.
-This can create non-deterministic behavior in services that are consumed those messages.
-Therefore, a method of delaying those messages from being sent until the saga instance is saved is needed.
+A new retry-related issue is duplicate messages.
+Messages may be sent or published multiple times – once for each attempt.
+This can create non-deterministic behavior in services that consume those messages.
+Therefore, a method to delay messages from being sent until the saga instance is saved is needed.

 ## The Outbox